Scheme (mathematics)

 For some of the detailed definitions in the theory of schemes, see the glossary of scheme theory.

 Development

 The origins of algebraic geometry mostly lie in the study of polynomial equations over the real numbers.
-By the 19th century, it became clear (notably in the work of Jean-Victor Poncelet and Bernhard Riemann) that algebraic geometry was simplified by working over the field of complex numbers, which has the advantage of being algebraically closed.
-Two issues gradually drew attention in the early 20th century, motivated by problems in number theory: how can algebraic geometry be developed over any algebraically closed field, especially in positive characteristic?
-(The tools of topology and complex analysis used to study complex varieties do not seem to apply here.)
-And what about algebraic geometry over an arbitrary field?
+By the 19th century, it became clear (notably in the work of Jean-Victor Poncelet and Bernhard Riemann) that algebraic geometry over the real numbers is simplified by working over the field of complex numbers, which has the advantage of being algebraically closed.
+The early 20th century saw analogies between algebraic geometry and number theory, suggesting the question: can algebraic geometry be developed over other fields, such as those with positive characteristic, and more generally over number rings like the integers, where the tools of topology and complex analysis used to study complex varieties do not seem to apply?